barbaracalderon/notes-on-css/05_POSITIONING.md

 3. **CHILDREN SIT ON PARENTS**

  There's a z-axis.
 This is relative from the screen to the user point of view.
 It's about what's stacked on top of what.
+Child-elements sit on parent-elements.
+This way, when you move a parent-element, the children-elements stacked on top of it move as well.

 4. **POSITION**